 Born in the Moravian town of Hustopeče, he also played 20 games for the Czech national team, scoring his first and only international goal against the Netherlands in a Euro 2016 qualifier in 2015.
 He last appeared in the Czech colours in their Nations League defeat by Ukraine in October.

-The Football Association of the Czech Republic said news of Šural’s death brought “great sorrow”, reports the BBC.
+The Football Association of the Czech Republic said news of the death of Josef Sural in the bus crash brought “great sorrow”, reports the BBC.
 Former teammate Petr Čech paid tribute to the Czech forward on twitter.